Zhiro90/grok-tidyfavs/README.md

 https://github.com/user-attachments/assets/bdbd1adc-d0f0-41ed-9d70-1cfe752b1559

+## 📢 What's New (v1.3)

+* **Infinite Scroll Fix:** Removed the aggressive network interceptor that caused blank pages; the layout engine now handles filtering seamlessly.
+* **Micro-Shrink Engine:** Filtered images are now reduced to 1x1 pixels instead of being deleted, preventing Grok's infinite scroll from breaking.
+* **UI Cleanup:** Removed the manual "Refresh" button as the new layout engine maintains React synchronization automatically.

 ## ✨ Features

 * **Smart Filtering:** Automatically hides images in your "All" view if they are already saved in a specific folder.
 Simply visit your custom folders; the script automatically learns and memorizes which images are organized without any manual input.